There is no need to overcomplicate life, right?

 I am a tad emotional

 I cry when I think of what life could be like if I followed my heart.
 I cry when I think of all those opportunities I could miss out on, if I listened to my head.
-I cry when I think about the constant, never-ending support I am lucky enough to receive from my husband (of six months, you guys, it’s ½ anniversary!)

 The only other occasions that make me cry are when I’m walking the dog (she’s cute), practicing yoga (it’s therapeutic), or talking to anyone about anything (…).
 Luckily, I’m a woman and allowed to be hysterical and cry on the bus.

 Who is going to win?

 Head or heart?